-Assessment activities Time placement / Credits Assessment
+Assessment activities Time placement / frequency Credits Assessment

-frequency

-A. Attendance at teaching Continuously on the 1st 20% of the Participation in the daily
+A. Attendance at teaching Continuously on the 1st 33% of the Participation in the daily

 activities semester points quiz or attendance

 registration in Canvas.

-B. Task solution Continuously on the 1st 80% of the The tasks compiled with
+B. Task solution Continuously on the 1st 67% of the The tasks compiled with

 semester points points in Canvas and when

-handed-in.
+handed in.
 An overview

 and a schedule will be

 available on Canvas at the

 beginning of the semester.

+1

 Point scale Marks for continuous assessment Percentage points

 activities

 12 94-100%

 10 85-93%

 7 75-84%

 4 60-74%

 02 50-59%

 00 11-49%

--3 0-10%

-The activities happen throughout the semester, if the students have documented absence due to sickness, maternity/paternity leave etc, active participation will be assessed in relation to the actual participation.
+The activities happen throughout the semester, if the students have documented absence due to sickness, maternity/paternity leave or sabbatical leave etc, active participation will be assessed in relation to the actual participation.
 With undocumented absence or lack of participation, students will be given the lowest score.